Colombia at the 1994 FIFA World Cup: Switzerland: 0-2 :Colombia

 With two defeats in their opening matches, Colombia's only hope to reach the 2nd Round was to defeat Switzerland and hope Romania would lose against the US in order to end in third place due to goal differences.
 Due to the format of the 1994 World Cup, the four best third-place finishers would advance.
 A header by Gavaria and a shot by Lozano gave Colombia a 2–0 victory over Switzerland.
 However, news that Romania had won against the US meant Colombia was out and going home.
 Even if the US had beaten Romania, the two goal margin over Switzerland would have been insufficient for Colombia to advance as they would have finished fifth among third place teams behind Russia, who finished with a better goal difference.

 Six days later, on July 2, Escobar was shot to death outside a bar in a Medellín suburb.
 According to Escobar's girlfriend, the killer shouted "¡Gooooooooooooool!" (mimicking South American sporting commentators for their calls after a goal is scored) for each of the 12 bullets fired.
 The murder was widely believed to be retribution ordered by any cartel for the own goal scored in the game against the United States.

-That goal specifically is what had caused Andres Escobar to bring humiliation to the entire nation, mainly to Colombia.
-This was also what had let him to his tragic death because it had cost many cartel (his killer) to lose money from betting on him and created a commotion to the country of Colombia.
-Whether it was intentional or not, Andres Escobar's story was a true tragic one.
-His murder was a reminder to those in Colombia that who exactly were the real ones in power (the cartels).
+The own goal contributed to Colombia's elimination from the 1994 FIFA World Cup.
+Escobar's murder was linked by some reports to gambling losses related to the tournament.